HarryLMoss/End-Slide-Cutter-AI/README.md

 ```
 Ensure your video files are placed in the designated testVideos directory as specified in the script parameters.

-## Project Structure
-modelRunning.py: The main script for processing videos, extracting frames, and running the detection model.
-requirements.txt: Lists all the project dependencies for easy installation via pip.
-best_model.h5: The pretrained TensorFlow model optimized for detecting end slides.

 ## Contributing
 Contributions to improve the End Slide Detection System are welcome.
 Please follow these steps to contribute: